Satellites of spherical subgroups: Virtual Poincar e polynomials of

 \begin{thm} Assume that the spherical homogeneous space $G/H$ is of rank one.
 Then $R_\varnothing$ is a polynomial with integer coefficients. \end{thm}

 \begin{proof} Spherical homogeneous spaces $G/H$ of rank one were classified by Akhiezer \cite{Ak83} and Brion \cite{Br89}.
-Such a homogeneous space $G/H$ is either horospherical or has a wonderful embedding.
+Such a homogeneous space $G/H$ is either horospherical or has a wonderful compactification.
 Theorem \ref{Th:P-one} is obvious if $G/H$ is horospherical.
-So we are interested only in those homogeneous spaces $G/H$ of rank one that have a wonderful embedding.
+So we are interested only in those homogeneous spaces $G/H$ of rank one that admit a wonderful compactification.
 These spaces are listed in~\cite[Table 30.1]{T}.
 In this case the spherical subgroup $H$ has a unique satellite subgroup different from $H$: this is the horospherical subgroup $H_\varnothing$.
 For each homogeneous space $G/H$ from the list in \cite[Table 30.1]{T}, we compute the Poincar\'{e} polynomials $\tP_{G/H}(t)$ and $\tP_{G/H_\varnothing}(t)$, and then the ratio

 The obtained results are described in Table \ref{tab:P}.
 Our calculations show that the ratio $R_\varnothing(t^{-1})$ is a polynomial in $t^{-1}$ containing only two terms, with integer coefficients.

 Let us explain our computations.
 Let $G/H \hookrightarrow X$ be a wonderful embedding of $G/H$ with closed $G$-orbit $X'$.
 We have: